What is a Recovery Phrase?

-Larger Than Ledger
+Larger than Ledger

 Finally, it is worth noting that your recovery phrase would be usable to regain access to your cryptocurrencies if Ledger would ever cease to exist.

-Ledger is not the only wallet provider to make use of recovery phrases.
+Ledger is not the only wallet provider to make use of a recovery phrase.
 These are part of a standard referred to as BIP-32.
 This means that if Ledger’s no longer around, you can always enter your 24 words into another compatible wallet to have access to your cryptocurrencies.
 You can also enter the recovery phrase of another wallet into your Ledger device.
 For optimal security, we only recommend doing this for other hardware wallet providers.